 Low scoring car seats for older children to avoid

 As well as recommending the best, we think it’s also important to highlight the child car seats for older kids that you need to avoid.

-Below are three car seats we've labelled Don't Buys because the samples we tested weren’t as safe as they should be.
+Below are the low-scoring car seats for kids aged between 4 and 12 we've labelled Don't Buys because the samples we tested weren’t as safe as they should be.

 Child car seat law for older children

 Child car seats distribute the crash forces over as wide an area as possible and protect your child from being injured by coming into contact with the vehicle interior.